-Permission for Emergency N ledication
+Permission for Emergency Medication

-I agree that I/my CYP can be administered my/their medication by a member of staff in an staff in an
+I agree that I/my CYP can be administered my/their medication by a member of staff in an emergency

-emergency I agree that my CYP ca nnot keep their medication with them and the school/ early years
+l - nnot keep their medication with them and the school/ early years

-setting

-medication storage arrangements an keep my/their medication with me/them for use when necessary
+will make the necessary medication storage arrangements an keep my/their medication with me/them for use when r necessary

 Name of medication carried by pupil:

 Signed (Parent/Carer)

 Date

-School/ Nursery Staff Agreer nent
+School/ Nursery Staff Agreer ment

-will receive the above listed This arrangement will continue medication at the above listed time (see part 7). medication in an emergency (see part 6).).
+will receive the above listed This arrangement will continue medication at the above listed time (see part 7). medication in an emergency (see part 6).

 Signed (Headteacher):

 Print Name:

 Date: